How-to·Mar 1, 2026·8 min read

 Map your current process in detail.
 List every step from submission to final decision.
 Note where documents sit and wait, who touches them, and what information each person actually needs.

-If you are ready to see what this looks like in a purpose-built platform, book a demo with the Floowed team.
-We work specifically with financial services and insurance operators on exactly this kind of workflow.
+If you are ready to see what this looks like in a purpose-built platform, start free and run a loan application through it, or book a demo with the Floowed team.
+We work specifically with lenders, banks, credit unions, NBFCs, and fintechs, on exactly this kind of workflow.
 For more on the human side of document automation, see our piece on why AI document workflows still need human review gates.

-Floowed's document automation platform for financial services covers the full workflow from document intake to system integration.
+Floowed's loan decisioning platform covers the full workflow from document intake to system integration.

 Frequently Asked Questions